mmckechney/HighThroughputFormRecognizer/README.md

 ### Multiple Form Recognizer endpoints

-To further allow for high throughput, the `Recognition` function can distribute form recognition between 1-10 separate accounts.
-This is managed by the `FormQueue` funtion adding a `RegognizerIndex` value of 0-9 when queueing the files for processing.
+To further allow for high throughput, the `Recognition` function can distribute form recognition between 1-10 separate Form Recognizer accounts.
+This is managed by the `FormQueue` funtion automatically adding a `RegognizerIndex` value of 0-9 when queueing the files for processing.

-The recognizer will distribute the files to the appropriate account (regardless of the number of accounts actually provisioned).
+The recognizer will distribute the files to the appropriate account (regardless of the number of Form Recognizer accounts actually provisioned).

-To configure multiple accounts with the script below, add a value between 1-10 for the `-formRecognizerInstanceCount` (default is 1).
+To configure multiple Form Recognizer accounts with the script below, add a value between 1-10 for the `-formRecognizerInstanceCount` (default is 1).
 To configure manually, you will need to add all of the Form Recognizer account keys to the Azure Key Vault's `FORM-RECOGNIZER-KEY` secret -- _space separated_

-_Assumption:_ all instances of the Form Recognizer share the same URL (eg: https://eastus.api.cognitive.microsoft.com/)
+_Assumption:_ all instances of the Form Recognizer share the same URL (such as: https://eastus.api.cognitive.microsoft.com/)

 ## Process Flow